kashinak/whale-song-memory-game/README.md

 - ### Fonts

-     -   The primary font **FishOutOfWater** was chosen for the game title because it has a fun cartoon-like water quality to fit the representation of whale's natural habitat.
+     -   The primary font **FishOutOfWater** was chosen for the game title and results popup text message because it has a fun cartoon-like water quality to create an alternate game reality representation of whale's natural habitat.

      -   The secondary font **Michroma** was chosen for the game controls, score board and game instructions because of its digital, futuristic quality to represent the digital game environment.

 - ### Colors

-     -   The primary colors...
+     -   The primary colors calming ocean colors of light blue, medium and dark blue.
+In contrast to the calm of the ocean blues, game action color is yellow orange.
+It highlights the game tiles in use and outlines the 'start game' button.
+This bright color is used to guide the player to take action and play the game.

 - ### Styling